By: Team DukeCooks Since: Oct 2019 Licence: MIT

 Defines its API in an

-with the same name as the Component. -
+interfacewith the same name as the Component. -

 Exposes its functionality using a

-{Component Name} Manager
+{Component Name} Managerclass.

-component (see the class diagram given below) defines it’s API in the Logic.java
+For example, the Logic component (see the class diagram given below) defines it’s API in the Logic.java interface and exposes its functionality using the LogicManager.java class.

 Interaction of architecture components

-The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command delete recipe 1
+The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command delete recipe 1.

-commandThe sections below give more details of each component.
+delete recipe 1 commandThe sections below give more details of each component.

 3.2.
 UI component